dennisrv/z-inspection-issue-visualizer/README.md

 can not connect to WSL.
 Verify with running \<PyCharmInstallDir\>\pycharm.bat in PowerShell, if errors like `java.net.ConnectException: Connection refused: no further information` appear, stop PyCharm process, type `wsl --shutdown` in PowerShell and restart PyCharm
+3. When running django_api / tests make sure to use the correct settings.
+The settings file can be set via `--settings` option of the `manage.py` script or via the environment variable `DJANGO_SETTINGS_MODULE`.